sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/03 - Alex's Warning.md

 "You poor dear.
 Well, I'd be happy to point you in the direction of some healthier eatin'."
 Cooking Cat smiled, and took a seat opposite Alex at the table, extending a paw.
 "I'm Cooking Cat, but people here sometimes call me Cookie.
 Pleasure to meet you!"

 Alex nodded, and extended their hand to shake Cookie's.
-"I'm Alex, happy to meet you."
-Raising an eyebrow, they added, "Something tells me this isn't a coincidence."
+"I'm Alex, happy to meet--"

+As the two made contact, something peculiar happened to Cooking Cat.

+*"I wonder what their kitchen is like!
+Maybe I can just... take a peek."*

+*She saw herself talking to the alien girl, but where were they both?
+The dining area they seemed to be in seemed rather fancy, with tall, elaborate chandeliers, an aquarium taking up one wall, and being seated on an elevated level.*

+*But there was something else going on - it almost looked like the conversation were being viewed through a window, or something...*

+*The sudden-ness of the situation made her flinch, and-*

+"--you, Cookie," Alex finished, as their eyes widened.
+"Wh... what was that?"

+Cookie blinked a few times, glancing around.
+What *had* just happened?
+"I uh...
+I have no idea.
+Does that happen often?"

+"No, never.
+I uh... well, yeah, I guess I could say I know you a little bit."
+Alex rubbed the back of her head.
+"I don't think this meeting's a coincidence."

 "Am I that obvious?"
-She laughed.
+She laughed, deciding to just let whatever had happened slide.
+It only made her curious about this alien, though...
 "I mean, yes, but let's pretend it is for a moment."

 Alex laughed too.
 "If you insist.
 Uh, how's the weather?"